-Click on the "MIN note" parameter (circled in red) and in the ensuing drop-down menu, scroll to "C3" and select it; the notes below C3 on the virtual keyboard become darkened, indicating that they are inactive.
+Click on the Learn button above the "MIN note" parameter (circled above) and play "C3" on your MIDI keyboard or other controller; the notes below C3 on the virtual keyboard become darkened, indicating that they are inactive.
 (Notes outside the specified MIN and MAX note range are always darkened this way.)